ncarrillo/xanite/README.md

 - **Supported Processors**:

-  -Snapdragon 845 or better

-  -Helio G99 or better

-  -dimensity 800 or better
+  - Snapdragon

+  - Helio

+  - dimensity

 - **Minimum RAM**:

   - 4 GB minimum

   - 6 GB decent

   - 8+ GB recommended

 - **Graphics**:
  /-OpenGL ES 3.0/

-- **Operating System**:
+- **Operating System**

-  -Android 10 or newer (no root)
+  - Android 10 (no root)or newer

-  -android 9 and below not supported
+  - android 9 and below not supportes
+  -
 ## How to Use

 1- you need to install